say no to fur

 Fur has been used in nearly every major show in Milan, and at some houses like Gucci and Cavalli, in nearly every outfit.
 At Fendi, the Roman house with a strong fur tradition, it appeared in strips, tufts and patches, and as half a jacket completed by wool.

 New York 2010

 There were fur coats on the runways of Peter Som, Prabal Gurung, Vena Cava and Adam by Adam Lippes.
 Alexander Wang designed a leather trenchcoat with a strip of mink running entirely down the back.

-Four prominent Australian fashion designers featured real fur in their winter collections last year: Camilla Franks, Alannah Hill, Lisa Ho and Rachel Gilbert.
+Four prominent Australian fashion designers featured real fur in their 2010 winter collections: Camilla Franks, Alannah Hill, Lisa Ho and Rachel Gilbert.
 Franks used raccoon and fox pelts, while the others preferred rabbit.
 Australian Vogue editor, Kirstie Clements, predicts increasing use of fur in Australian collections in the future, as the trend filters down from the international stage.

 Fur fight on Melbourne Spring Fashion Week runway

 9 September 2011 Organisers of the Melbourne spring fashion festival have ordered rabbit fur be removed from their runway following pressure from PETA protesters.